laro/Cilia/README.md

         - `file.truncate()` truncates the file at the current position.
             - `file.truncate(Int n)` truncates the file at the given position.
         - `file.path() -> String`
-    - `NetworkStream`, derived from `ByteStream`
+    - `NetworkConnection`, derived from `ByteStream`,
-        - for "network" connections (TCP/IP, Bluetooth, infrared, ...).
+        - a base class for TCP/IP, Bluetooth, infrared, ...
         - `connection.connect(...)`
         - `connection.disconnect()`
         - `connection.isConnected() -> Bool`